StyleZero

 }

-In this example, whenever you use width:half in your StyleZero code, it will be interpreted as width:50% in CSS.
+With this configuration, any occurrence of width:half in your StyleZero code will be automatically converted to width:50% in the resulting CSS.

 "attributes": {